vuejs/eslint-plugin-vue/docs/rules/max-attributes-per-line.md

-# Define the number of attributes allows per line (max-attributes-per-line)
+# enforce the maximum number of attributes per line (max-attributes-per-line)

 Limits the maximum number of attributes/properties per line to improve readability.